Cannone da 90/53

 The Cannone da 90/53 was an Italian-designed cannon used both in an anti-aircraft role and as an anti-tank gun during World War II.
 It was one of the most successful anti-aircraft guns to see service during the conflict.
-The naval version of the gun was mounted on Italian battleships of the Littorio-class and the Andrea Doria-class.
+The naval version of the gun was mounted on Italian battleships of the and es.

 The designation "90/53" meant that the gun had a 90 mm caliber and a barrel 53 caliber-lengths long.

 History

 Naval version

 In 1938, after a development period, the Ansaldo company produced a new heavy AA gun for the Regia Marina, to replace the obsolescent Škoda 10 cm K10 and K11 used for that role on Italian warships; initially 48 calibers long, it was eventually brought to 50 calibers.